wq/wq/docs/philosophy/web-app.md

  * Web apps can request GPS coordinates via the [navigator.geolocation] API, and photographs with just an `<input type=file>`
  * Complex charts can be rendered without the need for browser plugins, by using embedded [SVG] graphics (or Canvas, which can draw faster but is somewhat less interactive)
  * [CSS3 Transforms] can be used to add hardware-accelerated transition animations when navigating between screens.
  * Finally, the combined use of AJAX and [History.pushState] makes it possible to maintain a consistent URL structure without actually requiring the entire page to reload every time the user navigates between screens.
+(A technique known as [PJAX]).

 ## Re: Performance